Antenna Deployment Mechanism Environmental Testing

 January 11, 2018

-Our team gets a workspace upgrade: it now operates in the Electronics Laboratory of the Electrical & Computer Engineering Department of our University.
+Our team gets a workspace upgrade: it now operates in the Electronics Laboratory of the Electrical & Computer Engineering Department of the Aristotle University of Thessaloniki.

 AcubeSAT is born